hrr43fec-luke/chat-service/README.md

 ## Technical notes
-- "height: 100%" must start at the top and make it's way down to the App component -- So in index.html, you'll see <html style="height:100%">, <body style="height:100%">, and <div style="height:100%" id="chat-service">
+- "height: 100%" must start at the top and make it's way down to the App component
+- So in index.html, you'll see:
+- \<html style="height:100%">,
+- \<body style="height:100%">, and
+- \<div style="height:100%" id="chat-service">
--- If you are putting this service inside a proxy and cannot update html and body because it would conflict with other components, consider doing a height: 100vh, perhaps like <div style="height:100vh" id="chat-service">
+- If you are putting this service inside a proxy and cannot update html and body because it would conflict with other components, consider doing a height: 100vh, perhaps like \<div style="height:100vh" id="chat-service">

 ## Getting started